 Things looked up when a nearby camp occupied by Chinese workers shut down – the family immediately moved into the roomy cookhouse.
 This was relative luxury, since there was a huge wooden table where they could all sit together, a cookstove, and a pump leading to an underground well.

-World War Two Declared
+Second World War Declared

 In 1939 the family moved to an empty house in the nearby community of Cowichan Station and the children began attending school.
 War was declared soon after.
 The eldest son Gerald joined the Canadian Forestry Corps and was dispatched to Scotland, where he remained for six years.
 (Thirty-five thousand Canadians served overseas as lumberjacks in Britain, producing timber needed for the war effort).